 Gartner analysts predict that by 2020, 40 percent of IAM purchases will use IDaaS delivery model, a two-fold increase from less than 20 percent today.
 Perhaps more important is that 40 percent of those IDaaS implications will entirely replace on-premises IAM implementations, according to Gartner.
 Future, is in the cloud.
-Here are the top IDaaS vendors to keep an eye on for 2017 and beyond:
+Here are the top IDaaS vendors to keep an eye on:

 Centrify’s IDaaS solution offers secure access to cloud and mobile apps via SSO, user provisioning, mobile device management (MDM), and multi-factor authentication (MFA) capabilities, and is also compatible with Active Directory (AD).